-If you feel you are entitled to a benefit you have not received or if you believe the amount of your benefit is wrong, you should submit your request for a claim review to the plan administrator in writing.
+If you feel you are entitled to a benefit you haven't received or you believe the amount of the benefit is wrong, you should submit your request for a claim review to the plan administrator in writing.
 You should explain the problem and include any information or documents you feel will assist in the review.
-Initial claims determinations are made by the plan administrator
+Initial claims determinations are made by the plan administrator.